sonata-project/ecommerce/docs/reference/bundles/invoice.rst

 The Invoice generation, however, is not processed by this specific bundle, but by the PaymentBundle, as are all other entity transformations.

-You may get more details about the architecture here: :doc:`../architecture/invoice`.

 Configuration
 =============